-- 1. Push the UNLOCK a button (2) on the keyfob. - The driver's door unlocks. - The hazard indicator flashes once if all doors are completely closed. - Push the UNLOCK button again within 5 seconds. - $-\,$ All the doors and the back door unlock. - The hazard indicator flashes once if all doors are completely closed.
+- Push the UNLOCK button button on the keyfob. - · The driver's door unlocks. - The hazard indicator flashes once if all doors are completely closed. - Push the UNLOCK button again within 5 seconds. - All the doors and the back door unlock. - The hazard indicator flashes once if all doors are completely closed.

-All doors will be locked automatically unless one of the following operations is performed within 1 minute of pushing the UNLOCK a button.
+All doors will be locked automatically unless one of the following operations is performed within 1 minute of pushing the UNLOCK A button.

-- Opening any door (including the back door).

-- Placing the ignition switch in the ON
+- Opening any door (including the back door). - Placing the ignition switch in the ON position.

-- 3-8 Pre-driving checks and adjustments

-position.